iamkirankumaryadav/DAX/Data Modeling.md

 - Separation between `Facts` and `Dimensions`

 #### 1. Fact
-- Data table with all the important quantitative numeric metrics.
+- Data table with all the important `quantitative` numeric metrics.
 - price, quantity, cost, margin, etc.
 - Transactions, Sales, Returns, etc.
 - Especially used for Aggregating ( SUM, AVERAGE, MIN, MAX, COUNT )
 - Contains various `Foreign` keys and related to many dimension tables.

 #### 2. Dimension
-- Something that describes a `fact`, describes the attributes of the table ( group, category, subcategory )
+- Something that describes a `fact`
+- Describes the `qualitative` attributes of the table ( group, category, subcategory )
 - No duplicates or redundancy.
 - Especially used for grouping, slicing and filtering.
 - Contains only `Primary` keys and `Unique` keys ( Single row for each data )